-Mark Cooley’s work explores the intersections of art, activism, and everyday life.
-Over the years, particular interests have included: U.S. foreign policy, the fine art and popular culture industries, the societal and environmental impacts of new technologies, ecological art, and permaculture.
-Mark’s work has been screened, exhibited, and performed around the world in venues such as Exit Art, NYC; FADO Performance Art Centre, Toronto; St. Louis Science Center; The World Social Forum, Mumbai; MediaLabMadrid, Spain; Anthology Film Archives, NYC; The Phillips, D.C; and various sites online including Rhizome.org and Furtherfield.org.
+Mark Cooley is an interdisciplinary artist working in a wide variety of media and formats with particular interests in media theory & criticism, institutional critique, the societal and environmental impacts of new technologies, ecological art, and forgotten histories.
+Mark’s work has been exhibited, screened, and performed around the world in venues such as Exit Art, NYC; FADO Performance Art Centre, Toronto; St. Louis Science Center; The World Social Forum, Mumbai; MediaLabMadrid, Spain; Anthology Film Archives, NYC; The Phillips, D.C; and various sites online including Rhizome.org and Furtherfield.org.
 Cooley’s writings have been published in various journals, books, and websites over the years, including the books Green Acres: Artists Farming Fields, Greenhouses, and Abandoned Lots, edited by Sue Spaid, and Becoming Botanical: a post-modern liber herbalis, edited by Josh Armstrong and Alexandra Lakind.

 For over a decade Mark has worked collectively with his wife Beth and daughter Celia under various monikers and most recently as SporaStudios (https://sporastudios.org), which brings together art, permaculture, and herbalism in an integrated approach for the wellbeing of earth, body, and mind.
 Mark, Beth, and Celia’s collaborative projects have been featured at The Institute of Contemporary Art, London; The International Forest Art Center, Darmstadt, Germany, and other locations.